sdcoffey/Olympus/README.md

 <p align="center"><img src="http://i.imgur.com/160ZjLq.png"></p>

 Olympus is a personal storage platform, written in pure Go, using the graph database [Cayley](https://github.com/google/cayley) as its metadata store.
-It offers de-duplication by storing data in 1Mb chunks, and associating the hashes of those chunks with files in the graph.
-Olympus is architected for speed and simplicity, with a simple api inspired by Unix filesystem commands.
+It supports de-duplication by storing data in 1Mb chunks, and associating the hashes of those chunks with files in the graph.
+Olympus is architected for speed and simplicity, with a simple API inspired by Unix filesystem commands.

 Olympus makes use of a monorepo structure for maximum code reuse.
 Client and server code use the same model objects, and communicate with each other using Go's wire encoding format, [gob](https://golang.org/pkg/encoding/gob/).